-It is therefore expected that the economic and societal impact of Connected mobility will be very significant, and that mobile communication systems such as 5G will play a central role in the future transport ecosystem.
-Indeed, a fully automated mobility will require a totally reliable and safe guidance infrastructure, which will have to combine all available technologies: sensors (in vehicles and on the ground), high accuracy location, precise positioning, high definition mapping, converged AI on devices, at the edge and in the cloud, and, in particular high quality direct and network communications between all moving and fixed elements (vehicles, bikes, pedestrians, and road infrastructure).
+It is therefore expected that the economic and societal impact of Connected Mobility will be very significant, and that mobile communication systems such as 5G will play a central role in the future transport ecosystem.
+Indeed, a fully automated mobility will require a totally reliable and safe guidance infrastructure, which will have to combine all available technologies: sensors (in vehicles and on the ground), high accuracy location, precise positioning, high definition mapping, converged AI on devices, at the network edge (including Mobile Edge Computing) and in the cloud, and, in particular high quality direct and network communications between all moving and fixed elements (vehicles, bikes, pedestrians, and road infrastructure).
 Functional redundancy and complementarity in the architecture will be necessary to be able to meet the demanding KPIs of such full automation.